 It is envisaged that during construction phase of the project, labourers for various jobs such as civil, mechanical and electrical works will be hired through authorised manpower agencies.
-The labour requirement will range from 10 to 30 for construction of tower footings to stringing.
-Since these will be employed from outside the region and will therefore, be migrant labourers and hence, accommodation will be provided.
+The labour requirement will be in a range of 10 to 30 workers for construction of tower footings and stringing.
+Since some of these workers will be employed from outside the region and will therefore, be migrant labourers and hence, accommodation will be provided.
 These migrant labourers will be accommodated in a temporary campsite within the project area.
 This could result in stress on local resources, disruption in community relations, and movement of labours.